usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 10 %}
 {% asset design-standards/fig_10_access_aisle.gif alt="" %}
 {% figcaption %}
-<strong>Access Aisle at Passenger Loading Zones.</strong> The access aisle shall be a minimum of 240 inches long (6100 mm) and 60 inches wide (1525 mm) positioned with the long side parallel to the vehicle.
+<p><strong>Access Aisle at Passenger Loading Zones.</strong> The access aisle shall be a minimum of 240 inches long (6100 mm) and 60 inches wide (1525 mm) positioned with the long side parallel to the vehicle.</p>
 {% endfigcaption %}
 {% endfigure %}